AndreiCinc/cryptoApp/README.md

 </div>

 <br>
-	There it is an search box where you can insert the name of coin that you are looking for and the app will show you that coin or those coins whose name include the caracter you entered.
+	There is a search box where you can insert the name of the coin that you are looking for and the app will show you that coin or those coins whose name include the caracter you entered.
 </br>

 <div style="text-align: center">